armortal/protobuffed/README.md

 ## Cache

-By default, all binaries are stored in a `.protobuffed` directory in the folder which Protobuffed is executed.
+By default, all binaries are stored in a `.protobuffed` directory in the folder where Protobuffed is executed.
 You can override the default by specifying the `-c` or `--cache` flag when running commands.

 The `protobuf` binaries are located at `.protobuffed/protobuf/${VERSION}`.